SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/royal-mail/use-local-collect-shipment-service.md

 ---
-title: Use local collect shipment service
+title: Use PUDO service
 excerpt: >-
-  _Local collect_ is a convenient delivery service through which you can have your parcels sent to a nearby post office or a designated collection point instead of your home address.
-With it, you can choose a preferred location for collection, making it easier to pick up packages at your convenience.
+  The Royal Mail Pick Up and Drop Off (PUDO) service enables customers to use a convenient out of home option to collect or return parcels at designated locations.
+These locations can include Post Offices, retail stores, or lockers, offering greater convenience and flexibility for customers.
 deprecated: false
 hidden: false
 metadata: